microsoft/typespec/docs/standard-library/http/content-types.md

 ## Content type negotiation

-There could be cases where you might the same endpoint to return different content depending on the content type requested.
-To achieve this scenario, you need to use using shared routes where different content response is represented as a different operation that share the same endpoint.
+There could be cases where the same endpoint returns different content depending on the content type requested.
+To achieve this scenario, use shared routes with each different content response is represented as a different operation that shares the same endpoint.

 For example assuming there is an api that lets you download the avatar as a `png` or `jpeg` which is decided by what `Accept` header is sent.